UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team04-improve-and-extend-sketch2code.md

 ---

 > <p style="text-align:justify;"> The area of Web-UI design continues to evolve , often reqiuring a balance of effort between designers and developers to come up with a suitable user interface.
 One of the key challenges in standard Web UI development involves reaching an interface between desginers and developers, in being able to convert designs to code.
 To this end, several works in recent years have taken atempts to try and automate this task, or provide for easy conversion from design to code.
 Works such as Microsoft sketch2code and pix2code , provide automation by converting sketches and screenshots respectively to code.
 However, there still remains room for further work in this domain, such as including more element types, encoding more information in the sketch and allowing for more variablity.
-The proposed project seeks to improve upon the Sketch-to-code framework, by first constructing an enriched dataset and then allowing for embedding more information in the sketch such as color , font-style etc, allowing custom genrated images using GANs, and building a larger dataset of Web-UI samples in order to facilitate tihs model. </p>
+The proposed project seeks to improve upon the Sketch-to-code framework, by first constructing an enriched dataset of Web-UI samples  and then allowing for embedding more information in the sketch such as color , font-style etc as well as allowing custom generated images using GANs.</p>

 <!--more-->
 {: class="table-of-content"}